 Can I flip / mirror my drawings?

-Yes, in version 0.6 you can flip your drawings either vertically or horizontally.
+Yes, in version 0.6.0 and above you can flip your drawings either vertically or horizontally.

 If you want to flip the VIEW (meaning you only mirror how you see the canvas) you can use the menu commands: